HeyImKyu/Ax-Shell/README.md

 - Changed screen corners a bit
 - Removed pins tab cause it doesnt work for me
 - Removed the coming soon tab
-- Removed example images to make the clone on nixos rebuild more slim (maybe)
+- Removed example images to make the clone on nixos rebuild more slim

 ### Dependencies
 - [Fabric](https://github.com/Fabric-Development/fabric)